Skip to main content

 Credit notes (avoir)

-TypeCode 381, BillingReference to original invoice, required original_invoice_number validation
+TypeCode 381, machine-readable BG-3 reference to the original invoice (BT-25/BT-26), required original_invoice_number validation

 💳